discordjs/guide/guide/interactions/buttons.md

 ### Updating the button message

-The `MessageComponentInteraction` class provides an `update()` method to update the message the button is attached to.
+The <DocsLink path="class/MessageComponentInteraction"/> class also provides an <DocsLink path="class/MessageComponentInteraction?scrollTo=update"/> method to update the message the button is attached to.
 Passing an empty array to the `components` option will remove any buttons after one has been clicked.

+This method should be used in favour of `editReply()` on the original interaction, to ensure you respond to the button interaction.

 <!-- eslint-skip -->